melt-ui/melt-ui/src/docs/content/builders/calendar.md

 ## Placeholder

-In this section, we'll learn about the two props which control what dates are displayed in the calendar when it first renders, starting with the placeholder props.
+In this section, we'll learn about the placeholder props, which are used to change what the calendar displays when no date is selected.

 ### Set the Starting Month